Revealing the properties of void galaxies and their assembly using the EAGLE simulation: Galaxy properties comparison between subsamples with equal stellar mass distribution

-These trends might be caused by the availability of gas supply to feed star formation, as well as environmental effects.
+Overall, we found that the fraction of quenched galaxies increases as the void-centric distance increases from $0.04$ in the inner void regions to $0.12$ in the skeleton regions.These trends might be caused by the availability of gas supply to feed star formation, as well as environmental effects.
 For instance, galaxies living on the outskirts of a void have intermediate local densities, such that the effects of the environment that can quench galaxies are expected to be less important than those located in the skeleton and walls.
 Galaxies living in the inner parts of a cosmic void, however, might have a more steady evolution dominated by secular evolution with lower star-formation efficiency.
 The right panel of Fig.~\ref{fig:samestellarmass} shows the average atomic gas fraction,$f_{\rm atom}$, for each subsample and inner void galaxies.
 To emphasise the differences in the HI gas fraction between each subsample and the inner void galaxies, the bottom panel compares the HI gas fractions of each region to the HI gas fractions of inner void galaxies.
-As can be seen, inner void galaxies with $M_{*}\geq 10^{9.5}\Msun$ have slightly lower HI gas fractions on average than denser regions, although the statistical uncertainties are large.
-It is worth mentioning that the highest HI gas fractions seem to be seen in wall galaxies with $M_{*}=10^{9.5,10.2}\Msun$.
+As can be seen, inner void galaxies with $M_{*}\geq 10^{9-9.75}\Msun$ have slightly lower HI gas fractions on average than those in denser regions, although the statistical uncertainties are large.
+For intermediate stellar masses ($M_{*}=10^{9.75-10.25}\Msun$), it is evident that inner void galaxies have the smallest fractions of HI gas, whereas wall galaxies have the largest fractions compared to other places.
+Notably, when compared to observations, this is compatible with a recent study by \cite{dominguez2022} that compared the molecular and atomic gas of control samples of galaxies in filaments and voids using the Void Galaxy Survey (VGS; \citealt{beygu2016}) and HI data from \cite{kreckel2012} combined with measurements of CO emission lines.
+The authors found no significant differences across the samples.
+However, for these intermediate stellar masses, the atomic gas mass fraction is lower in void galaxies than those in filaments.

+It is worth mentioning that the highest HI gas fractions seem to be in wall galaxies with $M_{*}=10^{9.75,10.25}\Msun$ in our sample.
 This is qualitatively consistent with the results of \cite{janowiecki2017} who, using deep HI observations from the extended GALEX Arecibo SDSS survey (xGASS), found that galaxies with $M_{*}=10^{10.2}\Msun$ residing in groups have higher HI gas fractions than those in isolation.